Weightlifting Shoes for Flat Feet

 A lifting shoe should set you up for safe and effective lifting.

-In this review, the lifting shoe should also provide extra arch support.
+In this review, the lifting shoes should also provide extra arch support.
 We specifically looked for those that do.
-Arch support can come in the form of padding, inserts, or even the wedge-shaped heel, inside the shoe, that you often find on squat shoes.
+Arch support can come in the form of padding, inserts, or even the wedge-shaped heel inside the shoe that you often find on squat shoes.

 Breathability